 For all documents giving evidence of name, date of birth, name changes, citizenship or residency status:

 - Take the original document and a photocopy to a person of suitable authority (see list below), then upload a high quality scan or photo to your eVision portal (see below).

-- Bring the original copy to the AskOtago Central Hub, in the Information Services Building, where a photocopy of the document will be made and certified for you.
-You can then upload a high quality scan or photo to your eVision portal (see below).
+- Bring the original copy to the AskOtago Central Hub, in the Information Services Building, or to one of our campuses, where identity verification will be completed for you.

 Appropriate authorised person